gcmt/breeze.vim/README.md

 ```
 After triggering one of the mappings above, Breeze will ask you for where you want to jump to.
 To abort the whole process press either `<ESC>` or `CTRL+C`.

 This is all you have to know to start jumping around your HTML files.
-Just remember that once you have jumed somewhere you can easily move back to the previous position with `CTRL+O` (`:h CTRL+O`).
+Just remember that once you have jumped somewhere you can easily move back to the previous position with `CTRL+O` (`:h CTRL+O`).

 ### Settings